Muhammad ibn Abd al-Wahhab: Pilgrimage to Mecca

-After leaving 'Uyayna around the age of twenty, Ibn ʿAbd al-Wahhab performed the Greater Pilgrimage in Mecca, where the scholars appear to have held opinions and espoused teachings that were unpalatable to him.
+After leaving 'Uyayna around the age of twenty under unclear circumstances, Ibn ʿAbd al-Wahhab performed the Greater Pilgrimage in Mecca, where the scholars appear to have held opinions and espoused teachings that were unpalatable to him.
 After this, he went to Medina, the stay at which seems to have been "decisive in shaping the later direction of his thought."
 In Medina, he met a Hanbali theologian from Najd named ʿAbd Allāh ibn Ibrāhīm al-Najdī, who had been a supporter of the works of Ibn Taymiyyah (d.
 1328), who holds an exceptionally high position in Islamic history.
 Some Sunni Muslim scholars who adhere to a scripture-focused methodology praise Ibn Taymiyyah to be a mujadid of the authentic Sunnah, taking pride in the proliferation of his strict adherence to the Qur'an, Sunnah and way of the companions of Muhammad, though his teachings had been considered heterodox and misguided by many Sunni Muslim scholars who ascribed to the Sufis of their time.

-Tutelage under Al-Sindhi
+Tutelage under al-Sindhi

-Ibn Abd al-Wahhab's teacher, 'Abdallah ibn Ibrahim ibn Sayf, introduced the relatively young man to Mohammad Hayya Al-Sindhi in Medina, who belonged to the Naqshbandi order (tariqa) of Sufism, and recommended him as a student.
-Muhammad Ibn Abd-al-Wahhab and al-Sindhi became very close, and Ibn Abd-al-Wahhab stayed with him for some time.
-Muhammad Hayya taught Muhammad Ibn Abd-al-Wahhab to reject popular religious practices associated with walis and their tombs.
+Ibn Abd al-Wahhab's teacher, 'Abdallah ibn Ibrahim ibn Sayf, introduced the relatively young man to Muhammad Hayat al-Sindi in Medina, who belonged to the Naqshbandi order (tariqa) of Sufism, and recommended him as a student.
+Muhammad Ibn ʿAbd al-Wahhab and al-Sindhi became very close, and Ibn ʿAbd al-Wahhab stayed with him for some time.
+Al-Sindi taught Muhammad Ibn ʿAbd al-Wahhab to reject popular religious practices associated with walis and their tombs.
 He also encouraged him to reject rigid imitation (Taqlid) of medieval legal commentaries and develop individual research of scriptures (Ijtihad).
-Influenced by Al-Sindi's teachings, Ibn Abd al-Wahhab became critical of the established Madh'hab system, prompting him to disregard the instruments of Usul al-Fiqh in his intellectual approach.
-Ibn Abd al-Wahhab rarely made use of Fiqh (Islamic jurisprudence) and various legal opinions in his writings, by and large forming views based on his direct understanding of Scriptures.
+Influenced by al-Sindi's teachings, Ibn ʿAbd al-Wahhab became critical of the established Madh'hab system, prompting him to disregard the instruments of Usul al-Fiqh in his intellectual approach.
+Ibn ʿAbd al-Wahhab rarely made use of Fiqh (Islamic jurisprudence) and various legal opinions in his writings, by and large forming views based on his direct understanding of Scriptures.